Maessio/fake-twitter-backend/README.md

 ### Additional Commands

-#### Clone the Repository
-Clone the repository to your local machine.

 #### Install Dependencies
-Ensure that you have **Maven** or **Gradle** installed.
-Once the repository is cloned, navigate to the project directory and use the following command to install dependencies:

 mvn clean install

-This will install all necessary dependencies listed in the `pom.xml` (for Maven).

 #### Run the Project
 After the dependencies are installed, start the Spring Boot application by running the following command: